 The Nature of Namibia

 What makes Namibia so surreal is not only the bizarre and special landscapes, but also the diverse nature.
 Most of the plants and trees are entirely adjusted to the harsh and barren climate of the Namibian desert.
+Did you know that the Namib desert is the oldest desert in the world?

 The things you see in the desert